 - In the current case, there is no evidence that there is also a more serious offense that would be ineligible for misdemeanor diversion, and

-- The defendant has not been convicted of a felony in the last 5 years.
+- The defendant has not had a felony conviction in the last 5 years.

 - See California Senate Bill 215.